 On the opposite side of the spectrum, we have the owl.
 The owl is a shared cultural sign of ill omens, usually of the death of a family member or friend.
 While I was unable to find a specific tale as to why the owl is considered evil, the association between witchcraft and owls translates across cultures.
 This is not to say that there is not some dissonance between what ethnographers observe and what the records say, but it is important to note that owls usually fulfil the role of an accursed messenger.

-Anonymous asked: The birds, the birds, flocking in herds.
+Anonymous said: The birds, the birds, flocking in herds.
 Swarming all over and coming again, have you heard of the Irish goddess named the Morrigan?

 Goddesses, correction Anonymous, The Morrigan are a tripartite set of concepts.